department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/usability-testing-jan2020/conversation-guide.md

 ## Second Task: [First impressions / thoughts] - 5 minutes

 - Now you've found the location and landed on this page.
 What are your first impressions?
 Are you / your caregiver eligible to recieve these benefits?
+How do you know?
+Which parts were most useful on this page?

 ## Third Task: [Filling out the form] - 10 minutes